 defined in 11.1.4.3.3 (Active scanning procedure for a DMG STA).

 5) The STA is a PCP.

+Option 2:

-b) The Address 1 field of the Probe Request frame contains an individual address and one of the following criteria is met:(#2010)
+b) The Address 1 field of the Probe Request frame and/or MLD MAC address subfield in common Info field contains an individual address and one of the following criteria is met:(#2010)

 1) The STA is not a member of a multiple BSSID set, and the individual address is not the MAC